How to Smoke Marijuana (Legally!) On a Cruise

 What happens if I’m caught with weed on a cruise?

-To be honest, it’s not entirely clear.
+To be honest, it’s not always clear.
 If in port, you should be subject to local laws.
 There are stories of local authorities finding drugs on cruise ships and arresting passengers.
 If in international waters, it will be up to the cruise line on how they choose to pursue the offense.
-At the very least, you should expect it to be confiscated and reported to the proper authorities to handle.

 What if I come back from port while high?